Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action 'Delete a draft' and identifies the resource.
-It distinguishes itself from sibling tools like drafts_create, drafts_update, and drafts_list.
+The description clearly states the action ('Delete a draft') and identifies it as an undocumented session endpoint.
+This verb+resource specification is unambiguous and distinguishes it from sibling tools like drafts_create, drafts_list, and drafts_update.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.